 TOWNSHIP SUPERVISOR KURT L. HEISE

-Supervisor Heise is a member of the Plymouth Rotary Club, Plymouth Chamber of Commerce, and the Blue Ribbon Commission for the Plymouth-Canton Schools.
+Supervisor Heise is a member of the Plymouth Rotary Club, Plymouth Chamber of Commerce, the Western Townships Utilities Authority, and the 35th District Court Authority.
 In 2017 he was appointed by Governor Snyder to the Huron-Clinton Metropark Authority for a four-year term.

 Supervisor Heise graduated from the Dearborn Public Schools in 1984 and the University of Michigan with a bachelor’s degree in Political Science in 1988.
 He earned a Juris Doctorate and a Master of Laws in Labor Law from Wayne State University Law School in 1991 and 1993.
 Heise was admitted to the Michigan Bar in 1991, and is licensed to practice in the Federal District Court in Detroit and the Sixth Circuit Court of Appeals.